Redakt/redakt-hotel-demo/README.md

 ## Projects

-The Redakt Resort & Hotel application consists of the following projects:
+The Redakt Resort & Hotel showcase application consists of the following projects:

- - `RedaktHotel`
+ - `RedaktHotel.Web`
    This is the main runnable web project and includes the application's views and models.

  - `RedaktHotel.BackOfficeExtensions`